ThomasMullaney/Offline-Budget-Tracker/README.md

 ## Description:
 ### A Budget tracker that allows you to add and subtract transactions.
-App is a PWA and should function without a connection.
+App is a PWA and can function without a connection, allowing users to post and view transactions even when traveling.
+Once connection is re-established viewable but pending transactions will be posted.

 ## Table of Contents: